Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Simulation description

 We can directly obtain the maximum solid volume fraction $\phi_m$ from the particle volume fraction profile.
 To this end, we evaluate its average in the bulk region of the bed, i.e.

 Its value for the different setups is given in table \ref{tab:setups_evaluation}.
-As expected, $\phi_m$ increases with polydispersity since the voids between larger particles can be filled by smaller particles.
-The maximum packing fractions are close to the values commonly found and used in literature for random close sphere packings~\citep{brouwers2014, farr2013}.
+As expected, $\phi_m$ increases with polydispersity since the voids between larger particles can be filled by smaller particles. \RevThree{The maximum packing fractions are close to the values commonly reported in literature for random close sphere packings with log-normal size distributions~\citep{brouwers2014, farr2013}.}

 For brevity, we will omit the indication of the averaging operator and use $\phi$ instead of $\langle\phi\rangle_t$ to denote the averaged particle volume fraction for the remainder of the work.